 Project overview: Inspire future stewards through year-round Junior Ranger programming, and introduce new adaptive activities and materials to better serve kids with a range of learning needs.

 The backstory: Spending time outside has well-documented benefits for kids, from improving physical health, to sparking creativity and reducing stress levels.
 For many children, though, growing up has become a largely indoor activity.
 Yosemite’s Junior Ranger programs create fun, educational experiences that inspire kids to feel comfortable in and connected to the outdoors.

 Each year, thousands of children earn their wooden Yosemite Junior Ranger badges through ranger-led walks and talks, educational worksheets, and stewardship activities.
-Participants might explore ecology during a forest wander, practice Leave No Trace skills while meeting a meadow, or learn about American Indian history next to a bark-covered umacha in Yosemite Valley.
+Participants might explore ecology during a forest wander, practice Leave No Trace skills while meeting a meadow, or learn about American Indian history next to a bark-covered umacha (a structure made of cedar bark and historically used for shelter by local Tribes) in Yosemite Valley.
 Yosemite’s youngest visitors aren’t the only ones who benefit from Junior Ranger programs.
 Many activities lend themselves to intergenerational engagement, prompting older siblings, parents, grandparents and other family members to learn and explore, too.

 Ultimately, improving Junior Ranger programming for kids with varied learning styles and needs will help create an even more valuable and memorable experience for all participants.
 Your gifts will enable many more kids and families to participate in enriching educational activities, experience the park in a meaningful way and develop a lasting appreciation for the outdoors.